phayes/rsa-fdh/README.md

 return (digest, iv)
 ```

-Blinding, unblinding, signing and verification are then all done in the usual way for RSA, using the digest `D` as the message with no additional padding.
+Blinding, unblinding, signing and verification are then all done in the usual way for RSA, using the digest `𝐷` as the message with no additional padding.